Fitchburg, Massachusetts minor league baseball history: History

 In 1877, minor league baseball began in Fitchburg, Massachusetts.
 The Fitchburg team was a charter member of the eight–team New England Association.
 The Fitchburg team's 1877 final record, roster and statistics are unknown, as the team folded during the season.

 The 1895 "Fitchburg" team became members of the reformed six–team New England Association.
 On June 20, 1895, Fitchburg had compiled a 12–25 record, playing under managers William Dwyer and William Laverty, when the team folded.
 The New England Association permanently folded on July 8, 1895.

-"Fitchburg" resumed minor league play as members of the 1899 New England League, but relocated during the season.
+"Fitchburg" resumed minor league play as members of the 1899 New England League but relocated during the season.
 On May 24, 1899, Fitchburg had a record of 3–7 when the team moved to Lawrence.
 Playing under manager Ed Norton, the Fitchburg/Lawrence team had an overall record of 3–14 when the franchise disbanded on June 1, 1899.

 In 1914, Fitchburg rejoined the eight–team Class B level New England League, with the team relocating during the season and finishing last in the standings.
 On July 30, 1914, the Fitchburg Burghers had a record of 24–52 when the franchise moved to Manchester, New Hampshire, finishing the season as the Manchester Textiles.
-After a 12–35 record while based in Manchester, the Fitchburg/Manchester team finished the season with an overall record of 36–87 to place 8th in the final league standings.
-Playing under manager Fred Lake, Fitchburg/Manchester finished 48.0 games behind the 1st place Lawrence Barristers.
+After a 12–35 record while based in Manchester, the Fitchburg/Manchester team finished the season with an overall record of 36–87 to place eighth in the final league standings.
+Playing under manager Fred Lake, Fitchburg/Manchester finished 48.0 games behind the first place Lawrence Barristers.

-The Fitchburg use of the "Burghers" moniker corresponds phonetically and the word refers to a Burgher being a "privileged citizen" in medieval times.
+The Fitchburg use of the "Burghers" moniker corresponds phonetically, and the word refers to a Burgher being a "privileged citizen" in medieval times.

 On May 25, 1914, it was reported Fitchburg was defeated by the Lowell Grays by the score of 5–3.
-Lowell pitcher Jimmy Ring made his first professional career start and threw a compete game five–hitter for Lowell.
+Lowell pitcher Jimmy Ring made his first professional career start and threw a complete game five–hitter for Lowell.

 The 1915 Fitchburg Burghers franchise resumed New England League play, despite relocating the previous season, as the Manchester Textiles franchise also continued play.
 The Burghers again finished last in the standings.
-Fitchburg ended the season with a record of 46–89 to place 8th, playing under manager Hugh McCune.
-The Burghers finished 28.0 games behind the 1st place Portland Duffs in the final standings.
+Fitchburg ended the season with a record of 46–89 to place eighth, playing under manager Hugh McCune.
+The Burghers finished 28.0 games behind the first place Portland Duffs in the final standings.
 After the 1915 season, the New England League folded.